mozilla-services/google-cloud-rust/googleapis-raw/README.md

 Remember, you can use the `r#` prefix in rust to except a reserved name for use, e.g.
 `use mod crate::r#type`)

+### When Updating

+Remember to update the dependent submodules by calling

+`git submodule update --init --recursive`

+**NOTE**: this may alter the pre-generated mod files requiring old modules to be dropped or new modules to be added.
+Ensure that the various `mod.rs` files capture these changes.

 ## Google Cloud Console

 Links to Google Cloud Console for our testing environment: